 For Class 6 and Class 8 single-signature PDs and for Class 5 dual-signature PDs, when additional information is available to the PD regarding actual channel DC resistance between the PSE PI and the PD PI, in any operating condition with any static voltage at the PI, the peak power shall not exceed PPort_PD for single-sig-nature PDs and PPort_PD-2P for dual-signature PDs at the PSE PI for more than TCUT-2P min, as defined in Table 145–16 and with 5% duty cycle.
 Peak operating power shall not exceed 1.05 × PPort_PD for single-sig-nature PDs and shall not exceed 1.05 × PPort_PD-2P for dual-signature PDs on each pairset.

-Operating under 145.3.8.4.1 conditions is allowed if PPeak_PD and PPeak_PD-2P requirements are met and the total input power is less than or equal to PClass or PClass-2P at the PSE PI respectively when calculated over a 1 second interval.